-17. Kamarband.-Scarlet silk, $5\frac{1}{2}$ inches wide at centre, quite plain, fastened with two straps and buckles behind.
+17. Kamarband.-Scarlet silk, $5\frac{1}{4}$ inches wide at centre, quite plain, fastened with two straps and buckles behind.

 18. Evening Shirts.-Stiff-fronted evening shirts are to be worn with Nos.
-2B, 6A, 11A and 11B Dresses, except that in extremely hot conditions evening shirts with soft ribbed or marcella fronts and cuffs may be worn with No. 11A Dress.
+2B, 8A and 11B Dresses and are normally to be worn with No. 11A Dress, but in hot weather evening shirts with soft ribbed or marcella fronts and cuffs may be worn with No. 11A Dress at Senior Officers' discretion.
 With Nos.
 7 and 12 Dresses either stiff-fronted evening shirts or evening shirts with soft ribbed or marcella fronts and cuffs may be worn.

-Note: No. 6A Dress (with stiff-fronted shirt) will normally be worn when dining in R.M.
+Note.-No. 6A Dress (with stiff-fronted shirt) will normally be worn when dining in R.M.
 Establishments in the United Kingdom.

 19. Evening Collars.-Stiff winged collars are to be worn with stiff-fronted evening shirts.
-When the soft ribbed or marcella fronted shirt is worn a soft turned-down collar of similar pattern is to be worn.
+When the soft-ribbed or marcella fronted shirt is worn a soft turned-down collar of similar pattern is to be worn.

-20. Badges of Rank.-Unless otherwise stated in these regulations, the ranks of officers are to be indicated by badges worn on the shoulder straps, as laid down for Army Officers.
+20. Badges of Rank.-Unless otherwise stated in these regulations, the ranks of Officers are to be indicated by badges worn on the shoulder straps, as laid down for Army Officers.
 The badges are to be of gilt metal except that with khaki battledress worsted badges on the scarlet infantry background are to be worn.
-The size of the badges is to be $\frac{1}{2}$ -inch.
-Gilt letters "R.M." are also to be worn on the shoulder straps below the badges of rank except with mess jackets and with blue and khaki battle-dress when no letters are to be worn.
+The size of the badges is to be $\frac{1}{2}$ inch.
+Gilt letters "R.M." are also to be worn on the shoulder straps below the badges of rank except with mess jackets and with blue and khaki battle-dress, when no letters are to be worn.

 21. Boots and Shoes.-(a) Black ankle laced boots with plain toe cap are to be worn in all orders of dress (except mess dresses) when afloat and with blue and khaki drill uniforms ashore.
-Black shoes with toecaps may be worn with blue uniforms when not on duty with troops.
+Black shoes with toe-caps may be worn with blue uniforms when not on duty with troops.